Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Ghost Fade Limit"				"0"

 			// Enable the Super Tank's claw/rock attack.
-			// Note: This setting does not need "Ability Enabled" set to 1.
+			// Note: This setting does not need "Ability Enabled" to be on.
 			// --
 			// 0: OFF
 			// 1: ON